 Seen here, Cecelia was photographed in 1959 seated with her mother on the left holding a great-great granddaughter, Kim Neave, circa 1959.

-Cecelia was buried beside her husband at New Centerville, after a separation of 30 years.
+Cecelia's remains were laid to est beside her husband's at New Centerville, after a separation of 30 years.
 Their grave plot is not far from her mother's.

 ~ Son Wilbur Samuel "Bert" (Buzzard Jr.) Zearfoss ~